-- (1) The producer of the film is entitled to file the application. - (2) The applicant producer must have his domicile or registered office in Germany, another Member State of the European Union (EU), another contracting state of the European Economic Area (EEA) or Switzerland.
-If the applicant producer does not have his domicile or registered office in Germany, he must have a business establishment within Germany at the time of disbursement of the grant. - (3) If the application is filed by the subsidiary or establishment of an applicant producer with his registered office outside the EU, the EEA or Switzerland, then all grant requirements must be met by the applicant subsidiary or establishment. - (4) The application must contain the following information about the applicant producer: name, domicile or registered office, legal form and VAT identification number of the company. - (5) The applicant producer or if the film underlying the application is produced by a single-purpose company founded solely for that purpose - a company affiliated with the applicant must have produced, as an enterprise or a person responsible for a production, at least one feature-length film, a film which fulfils the special grant requirements for films according to section 5 of the Guidelines Issued by the Federal Government Commissioner for Culture and the Media on the German Motion Picture Fund, or a series which fulfils the special grant requirements for series according to section 6 of the Guidelines Issued by the Federal Government Commissioner for Culture and the Media on the German Motion Picture Fund (a reference film in each case) in Germany or another EU Member State or EEA contracting state or Switzerland during the last ten years before filing the application.
+(1) The producer of the film is entitled to file the application.

+(2) The applicant producer must have his domicile or registered office in Germany, another Member State of the European Union (EU), another contracting state of the European Economic Area (EEA) or Switzerland.
+If the applicant producer does not have his domicile or registered office in Germany, he must have a business establishment within Germany at the time of disbursement of the grant.

+(3) If the application is filed by the subsidiary or establishment of an applicant producer with his registered office outside the EU, the EEA or Switzerland, then all grant requirements must be met by the applicant subsidiary or establishment.

+(4) The application must contain the following information about the applicant producer: name, domicile or registered office, legal form and VAT identification number of the company.

+(5) The applicant producer or - if the film underlying the application is produced by a single-purpose company founded solely for that purpose - a company affiliated with the applicant must have produced, as an enterprise or a person responsible for a production, at least one feature-length film during the last five years (reference film) in Germany or another EU Member State or EEA contracting state or Switzerland before filing the application.

-If the reference film does not fulfil the applicable grant requirements of the Guidelines Issued by the Federal Government Commissioner for Culture and the Media on the German Motion Picture Fund, it must have been commercially released in cinemas in Germany with at least 20 prints, with at least 10 prints where the total production costs of the reference film did not exceed EUR 2 million and with at least four prints in the case of documentary films.
+The reference film must have been commercially released in cinemas in Germany with at least 45 prints, with at least 20 prints where the total production costs of the reference film did not exceed EUR 2 million and with at least eight prints in the case of documentary films.
 In specially justified exceptional cases, the FFA managing board may permit exceptions to the requirements stipulated in sentences 1 and 2 on request, if the reference film could not be commercially exploited to the required extent on account of force majeure or similar circumstances.
-Students' final film projects which have been commercially released and films with total production costs below the thresholds given in section 8 (2) are not judged to be reference films; in this case, the following provision concerning the first work of an applicant producer applies.